Recursive Learning Without Collapse: A Weighting-Based Stabilization Framework: Introduction

 To address these questions, we first introduce our definition of model collapse in parametric generative modeling (see Definition~\ref{Def:MC}): statistical inconsistency of parameter estimation caused by the recursive training process.
-To mitigate this issue, we propose a weighted training scheme for generative models that integrates newly collected real data with varying amounts of synthetic data. {We investigate several scenarios of recursive parameter estimation.
+To mitigate this issue, we propose a weighted training scheme for generative models that integrates newly collected real data with varying amounts of synthetic data.
+This design is supported in practice by recent advances in watermarking techniques \citep{cai2024towards,li2024robust,li2025statistical,li2025optimal,xie2025debiasing} and probability-based detection methods \citep{mitchell2023detectgpt}; we refer to Section~A.3 in the supplementary file for further discussion.
+We investigate several scenarios of recursive parameter estimation.
 As a warm-up, we begin with Gaussian distribution estimation and then extend our analysis to generalized linear models, which encompass a broad class of learning problems as special cases.
 We also consider nonparametric distribution estimation.
 Methodologically, our analysis combines fine-grained finite-sample calculations—leveraging higher-order moment identities for simple distributions such as Gaussian with an asymptotic analysis for generalized linear models, derived from a weighted version of the asymptotically approximately linear expansion.
-In addition, we develop a nonparametric analysis under the Cram\'er–von Mises criterion.}
+In addition, we develop a nonparametric analysis under the Cram\'er–von Mises criterion.